+91 96558 14047 (India)

 The process mentioned above is quite detailed, and most of the steps involved a paper trail and therefore the entire claims management process takes time and is quite cumbersome.
-With an IDP solution, the entire process is redefined.
+With an intelligent document processing solution, the entire process is redefined.

-Capture: Instead of submitting the paper documents physically or via mail, the customer can scan the relevant documents through a mobile app which can include a variety of document formats – ID cards, lab forms or medical records, claim forms, invoices, discharge summaries, etc.
+Capture: Instead of submitting the paper documents physically or via mail, the customer can scan the relevant documents through a mobile app which can include a variety of document formats – ID cards, lab forms, medical records, claim forms, invoices, discharge summaries, etc.

-Recognition & Classification: Being an AI-driven solution, IDP automatically recognises the different document types and classifies them into various categories like forms, KYC documents, hospital records, etc. Further, the ingested documents use an image pre-processing engine to enhance the quality of the documents and make them ready for data extraction.
+Recognition & Classification: Being an AI-driven solution, IDP automatically recognises different document types and classifies them into various categories, such as forms, KYC documents, hospital records, etc. Further, the ingested documents use an image pre-processing engine to enhance the quality of the documents and make them ready for data extraction.

 Validation: The extracted data goes through a series of complex validation rules and AI-driven business rules engine to rule out the possibility of a fraudulent claim and prevent claims leakage.
 This includes checks such as:

 Verification: Based on the confidence threshold limit set by the user, it flags specific documents and data points with irregularities.
-It escalates and triggers a BPM process to notify the authorised human in the loop for further investigation and reviews and notifies the customer for additional documents for verification.
+It escalates and triggers a BPM process to notify the authorised human in the loop for further investigation, reviews and notifies the customer for additional documents for verification.

 Integration: Once the data is thoroughly checked and verified at various stages it can be further ingested into an organisation’s core system or other line-of-business systems.
 Using integration connectors, claim details are further sent to the finance & accounting department for payment processing, and the customer is automatically notified through an email.

 For organizations that rely on manual processes, managing medical claim documents and data is labour-intensive and error-prone.
-With automation and IDP, medical claims processing for organization can increase efficiency and accuracy, minimise touch points, and eliminate process bottlenecks.
-Some of the key benefits of implementing IDP in health insurance claims are,
+In medical claims processing, intelligent document automation can increase efficiency and accuracy, minimise touchpoints, and eliminate process bottlenecks.
+Some of the key benefits of implementing IDP in health insurance claims are:

 Digitizing the entire claims processing and settlement will enable faster reimbursement and greater customer satisfaction.
 This will also provide a competitive edge for the company and subsequently facilitate business growth as well.